rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 And now before i leave, and you go all saaaad, i will dump a few videos we created for this project over the years.
 This jekyll blog is stupid and embedding these videos messes up the spacing.
 But that shouldnt prevent me from sharing cool stuff with you.
 Yes, you: the <b> bigger </b> godzilla.
 Little godzilla loves you.
 So here you go.

 All little  godzilla requests in return is protection from being schmidubered.
 Please protect him.
 Little godzilla is still small.
 Very small.
 Less than a GB of memory.
-Maybe little godzilla should go to big godfather for protection and join his gang.
-Big godfather has a nobel now, so he might be willing to give mafia privileges.
+Maybe little godzilla should go to big godzilla for protection and join his gang.
+Big godzilla has a nobel now, so he might be willing to give mafia privileges.

 And before you start thinking that little godzilla is very creative, he isn't.
 He just stole the idea of folding and unfolding from papa godzilla.
 The last line of papa godzilla talks about mental folding.
 Hiyaaaa!!